 Step 3: ESTABLISHING YOUR PLAN

-Once we have a plan designed to meet your objectives, you will complete a Set Up Questionnaire and mail to Dedicated DB with your set up fee.
+Once we have a plan designed to meet your objectives, you will complete a Plan Design Questionnaire and mail to Dedicated DB with your set up fee.
 Upon receipt, we will create your legal plan documents and send a Document Kit with your plan Adoption Agreement and other documents to sign.
 This process can take a couple of weeks to complete.

 Pension Benefit Guaranty Corporation (PBGC)